 12. Ajami, A.; Kuffer, M.; Persello, C.; Pfeffer, K. Identifying a Slums’ Degree of Deprivation from VHR Images Using Convolutional Neural Networks.
 Remote Sensing 2019, 11, 1282.

-The focus of this research topic will be on employing state-of-the-art remote sensing algorithms for modeling living conditions, and in specific deprivation, linked to socio-economic and environmental conditions within cities, this will be combined with local data (either existing data, data collected in the field or via collaborating organizations).
+The focus of this research topic will be on employing state-of-the-art remote sensing algorithms or geospatial models for modelling living conditions, and in specific deprivation, linked to socio-economic and environmental conditions within cities, this will be combined with local data (either existing data, data collected in the field or via collaborating organizations).
 There are several possible foci (topics):

 1. Development of generalizable (transferable) deep learning to model the variations of socio-economic conditions

-2. Modelling of environmental conditions in cities (e.g., urban heat exposure)
+2. Modelling of environmental conditions in cities (e.g., urban heat exposure, floods)

 3. Comparing state-of-the art deep learning methods to make bottom-up population estimates